keygate-io/sdk/README.md

 A Rust SDK for Keygate, allowing developers to create their own multisignature infrastructure on-chain or off-chain.

-## Overview

-Keygate SDK provides a type-safe, efficient interface to interact with the Keygate ecosystem on the Internet Computer Protocol.
-Built with Rust's robust type system and async capabilities, it offers both low-level access to ICP operations and high-level abstractions for common wallet management tasks.

 ## System Architecture

 ```mermaid